Ferne Labati

 Ferne Labati (born June 2, 1947) is the former women's basketball program head coach at Seton Hill University.

+Career

-She previously served as the head women's basketball coach at University of Miami, where she became the school's all-time winningest coach.
-Throughout her coaching career, she has amassed 451 wins, making her only the 39th ever coach to win 400 games.
+Labati previously served as the head women's basketball coach at University of Miami, where she became the school's all-time winningest coach.
+Throughout her coaching career, she has amassed 451 wins, making her only the 39th-ever coach to win 400 games.
 She was named the Russell Athletic/WBCA National Coach of the Year in 1992.